multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 If you know you'll only send ESDT tokens, the same transaction can be created using createTransactionForEsdtTokenTransfer.

-## Custom token transafers using the factory
+## Custom token transfers using the factory
 When using the factory, only the sender's address is required.
 As a result, the transaction won’t be signed, and the nonce field won’t be set correctly.
 These aspects should be handled after the transaction is created.

 ```js